hstriepe/CapturePlay/MANUAL.md

 **Enter Full Screen** (⌃⌘F) or click the green traffic light button:

 - Video fills the entire screen
-- Cursor is automatically hidden
+- The cursor is automatically hidden
 - Display sleep prevention is automatically enabled (if configured in preferences)
-- Press Escape or move mouse to top to exit
+- Press Escape to exit

 **Note**: Some features (like "Save Image") are not available in full-screen mode.